Who Can Vote in the U.S?

 Can I Vote If I'm a Convicted Felon?

 In some states, yes.
 Each state determines whether an individual is disenfranchised (deprived of the right to vote) after serving time.
-No matter what state the felon is in, they are never able to vote when they are:
+In most states, felons cannot vote if they are:

 - Under the authority of the Department of Corrections (DOC)